 Just make sure that the items aren’t too heavy or small to be picked up with tongs.
 Also, help your child see where there might be danger of the tongs pinching them so they can hold the tongs higher up.

-Even More Indoor Toddler Activities:
+Even More Indoor Activities for Kids:

 PIN THIS FOR LATER